 - Read much and read widely.

 - Appreciate that video may not always offer the best solution for every need.
-Why: while video can provide impact, colour, movement, depending on the outcome you're seeking, those perceived advantages may deliver the action too soon.
+Why: while video can provide impact, color, movement, depending on the outcome you're seeking, those perceived advantages may deliver the action too soon.

 - Sometimes, for web pages, you can mix text and video to get the best return.
 On multiple occasions, when striving to engage the interest of website users, text-based web pages have been proven to out-perform video-based web pages.